intuition-dev/INTUITION2/SETUP.md

         pm2 start index.js -- . // you won't see the console

-7. In your browser, the admin app should now be available at http://YOUR_HOST_IP:8081
+5. In your browser, the admin app should now be available at http://YOUR_HOST_IP:8081

 	> If using Digital Ocean, YOUR_HOST_IP is the Droplet IP address.
 You can find it in the list of Droplets in your Digital Ocean account.

 	You can trigger a build of the mounted app with http://YOUR_HOST_IP:8081/api/bake?secret=123&folder=/

-On save in admin: it will autobuild, the api calling the right nbake flags.
+On save in admin: it will autobuild, the API calling the right nbake flags.

 You can mount several remote webapps in a folder.
 And then have admin.yaml point to that folder.

-8. You can extend the bases classes to customize the build server, ex:
+6. You can extend the bases classes to customize the build server, e.g.:

 		import { Dirs, Bake, Items, Tag, NBake } from 'nbake/lib/Base'